NiallJeffrey/DeepMass/README.md

-# Deep Mass
+# DeepMass
+See the paper: "Deep learning dark matter map reconstructions from DES SV weak lensing data"

-Using CNNs from Keras with Tensorflow to reconstruct weak lensing mass maps from noisy and incomplete data.
-Still being written.
+This code makes uses Keras with Tensorflow to create a CNN to reconstruct dark matter maps from noisy and incomplete weak lensing data.

 ### Installation
 ```